Project Mithridates Preview

 It would be irresponsible to release Project Mithridates right now—humanity can’t cope with a game this good.
 The irresistible and addictive joy people experience while playing would cause a widespread social breakdown and severe economic depression.
 My top priority is to keep this technology out of the wrong hands.
 Sadly, distribution of this game would not constitute a crime today, despite the obvious harm that it causes.
 Development of frontier games has moved significantly faster than the legal frameworks needed to contain them.
 I urge governments around the world to pass legislation for the effective control of advanced games, like Project Mithridates.
 I pledge to work with any lawmaker willing to put forth such legislation.

-Further, less scrupulous game developers are working, even now, to catch up to Project Mithridates.
+Less scrupulous game developers are working, even now, to catch up to Project Mithridates.
 We must understand how to counter the effect.
-That’s why I’m announcing the Project Mithridates Preview program to release the game to select researchers willing to develop the safety protocols necessary for games this advanced.
-It may be too late for Steve, but I know that together we can make sure that my state-of-the-art game development skills are used only for good.
+The preview program is available to select researchers willing to develop the safety protocols necessary for games this advanced.
+It may be too late for Steve, but I know that together we can ensure my state-of-the-art game development skills are used only for good.